LautaroVH/LautaroVH/README.md

 - 👋 Hi, I’m @LautaroVH
 - 👀 I’m interested in learning new IT skills
-- 🌱 I’m currently learning javascript and others
+- 🌱 I’m currently learning java at University of General Sarmiento
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lautarovh@outlook.com

 <!---